chandanhpcic/docs/source/manual/proxy.rst

 ------------
 WPAD And PAC
 ------------
-If a transparent proxy cannot be used, OPNsense still supports automatic proxy configuration via WPAD / PAC.
+If a transparent proxy cannot be used, Reticen8 still supports automatic proxy configuration via WPAD / PAC.

 ..
 Warning::